AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 If a subprogram does not have a ``global_aspect`` then an implicit
    one is synthesised from implementation of the body (if it exists).

-.. todo:: rules for working out an implicit global aspect.
-RCC comment: not sure this is needed here.
-What are these rules?
-Why does the reader of the LRM need to see them?
-Target: clarify or remove this ToDo for D1/CDR.

 Param Aspects
 ~~~~~~~~~~~~~